Sustainability at Wrexham Glyndwr

 Sustainability Action Working Group

-The University established a Sustainability Action Working Group, which includes student, academic, professional department, union and Unison representation, in 2016.
+In 2016 the University established a Sustainability Action Working Group, which includes student, academic, professional department, union and Unison representation.

-The group meet monthly to plan, implement and review the universities sustainability and green agendas and targets.
-They advise and make recommendations to the University on all aspects of sustainability and help to promote social responsibility within the University, they implement and review Sustainable Policies and promote the engagement of the University’s curriculum and research with issues relating to sustainability and social responsibility.
+The group meet monthly to plan, implement and review the university's sustainability and green agendas and targets.
+They advise and make recommendations to the university on all aspects of sustainability and help to promote social responsibility within the university.
+They implement and review sustainable policies and promote the engagement of the university’s curriculum and research with issues relating to sustainability and social responsibility.
 They recruit and appoint green champions and disseminate information to the wider university community.

-Sustainability Action Working Group (Previously the Sustainability Advisory Forum) report to Safety, Health and Environment Committee.
+The Sustainability Action Working Group (Previously the Sustainability Advisory Forum) reports to the Safety, Health and Environment Committee.
 It has a number of members from the Students’ Union which highlights that sustainability is a high priority throughout the organisation.
-Currently, SAWG are working towards improvement in Environmental and Sustainability projects and aiming to improve WGU’s position in the 2017 People & Planet league table.
+Currently, SAWG is working towards improvement in Environmental and Sustainability projects and aiming to improve WGU’s position in the 2018 People & Planet league table.

-Alongside this, the Students’ Union have been working towards a ‘Good’ standard in the NUS Green Impact awards.
-We are delighted to announce that they have indeed achieved this standard with support and partnership from the University and the Sustainability Action Working Group.
+Alongside this, the Students’ Union has been working hard on the sustainability agenda and we are delighted to announce that they have achieved an Excellent award from Green Impact with support and partnership from the University and the Sustainability Action Working Group.
 The Green Impact panel recognised how small the institution is and commended the great partnership between both organisations in this area.

 Environmental Management System